-- Affiliated groups desiring to sponsor dances/discos are permitted the use of available space in Corbett and Moore gymnasiums.
-For safety reasons, dances/discos will not be scheduled on campus following an evening home game in Corbett Sports Center.
-Additionally, dance/disco activities will not be scheduled for Friday and Saturday of the same weekend; - Non-affiliated groups desiring to sponsor activities on university property will be required to submit their requests, via the University Event Center reservation form.
+- Affiliated groups desiring to sponsor dances are permitted the use of available space in Corbett and Moore gymnasiums.
+For safety reasons, dances will not be scheduled on campus following an evening home game in Corbett Sports Center.
+Additionally, dance activities will not be scheduled for Friday and Saturday of the same weekend; - Non-affiliated groups desiring to sponsor activities on university property will be required to submit their requests, via the University Event Center reservation form.
 Such requests should be submitted 30 or more workdays prior to the anticipated date of the event.
 When such requests receive approval, a written contract will be developed between the university and non-affiliated groups that outline requirements for all applicable facility rental fees and/or payments for support services cost, and other university regulations.
-These contracts must be finalized at least ten days prior to the proposed event date; - In order to avoid undue interference with ongoing instructional activities of the university, start-up time for social, recreational or cultural activities in the Holland Bowl area will be set at 6 p.m., Monday-Friday.
-Also, a strict limit will be imposed on the use of amplified sound, to begin at 6 p.m.; - Sponsoring organizations should not assume that a requested event is approved until all signatures have been obtained on the application form and formal approval is provided.
-Affiliated and non-affiliated groups must check with the University Event Center before announcements are made regarding an activity being considered for approval; - Facilities available to students for recreational use are as follows: Corbett and Moore gymnasiums, and University Event Center.
+These contracts must be finalized at least ten days prior to the proposed event date; - In order to avoid undue interference with ongoing instructional activities of the university, events scheduled for the Holland Bowl area Monday-Friday will not begin until 4 p.m.
+In addition, a noise ordinance will be imposed to restrict amplified sound until 4 p.m.; - Facilities available to students for recreational use are as follows: Corbett and Moore gymnasiums, and Campus Recreation Center.
 Facilities available for recreational use have schedules posted at each location for evenings, as well as Saturday and Sunday afternoons.
 All students utilizing facilities must have appropriate identification.
-In Corbett Center, recreational usage is limited to the swimming pool, racquetball courts and, on one occasion during the academic year, intramural basketball games on regulation courts;
+In Corbett Sports Center, recreational usage is limited to the swimming pool and racquetball courts;